pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 ## Billing details

-If you are in the `Organization Owner` or `Organization Billing Admin` role of your organization, you can view and export the billing details of TiDB Cloud.
+If you are in the `Organization Owner` or `Organization Billing Manager` role of your organization, you can view and export the billing details of TiDB Cloud.
 Otherwise, skip this section.

 After setting the payment method, TiDB Cloud will generate the invoice and billing details of the historical months, and generate the bill details of the current month at the beginning of each month.
 The billing details include your organization's TiDB cluster usage consumption, discounts, backup storage costs, data transmission costs, support service cost, credit consumption, and project splitting information.